SforAiDl/vformer/README.md

 ## Library Features

-- Contains implementations of prominent ViT architectures broken down into modular components like encoder, attention mechanism, and decoder.
+- Contains implementations of prominent ViT architectures broken down into modular components like encoder, attention mechanism, and decoder
-- Makes it easy to develop custom models by composing components of different architectures.
+- Makes it easy to develop custom models by composing components of different architectures
+- Utilities for visualizing attention using techniques such as gradient rollout

 ## Installation